-In order to achieve the visions, goals, and objectives outlined in this Comprehensive Sustainable Development Plan, ongoing interagency and inter-sectoral efforts will be needed to implement short-and mid-term action items.
-This section outlines best practices in adaptive management planning, supporting implementation and monitoring strategy, information sharing protocols, as well as community engagement and outreach goals and methods.
-Together these procedural elements will support iterative reassessment of this living document, which, as directed by Public Law 20-20 § 20177, places emphasis on the "continuing nature of the comprehensive plan program rather than a final completion of a single plan."
-With the publication of the Draft CSDP for public comment in Fall 2020, it is anticipated that the next Resources Report review and updates will be completed by Winter 2023 to support an extensive review and update process with a revised Draft CSDP in circulation by Fall 2025 at the latest.
-Planning element updates and supporting Action Plans that are updated during this time period will be submitted to the OPD Director and the PDAC in the process established by PL 20-20 and detailed further in the coordination protocols in this section.
+To achieve the visions, goals, and objectives outlined in this Comprehensive Sustainable Development Plan, ongoing interagency and inter-sectoral efforts will be needed to implement short- and mid-term action items.
+This section outlines best practices in adaptive management planning, supporting implementation and monitoring strategy, information sharing protocols, and community engagement and outreach goals and methods.
+Together these procedural elements will support iterative reassessment of this living document, which, as directed by Public Law 20-20 § 20177, emphasizes the "continuing nature of the comprehensive plan program rather than a final completion of a single plan."
+With the publication of the Draft CSDP for public comment in Fall 2020, it is anticipated that the next Resources Report review and updates willbe completed by Winter 2023 to support an extensive review and update process with a revised Draft CSDP in circulation by Fall 2025 at the latest.
+Planning element updates and supporting Action Plans that are updatedduring this period will be submitted to the OPD Director and the PDAC in the process established by PL 20-20 and detailed further in the coordination protocols in this section.